Ishvinder Maddh

 Ishvinder ‘Baba’ Maddh is an Austro-Indian entrepreneur.
 Since 2009, he has been representing Central and Eastern European countries in India, and his focus is to increase outbound tourism from India into these countries.
 He has led Indian film and television production houses for production in Austria.
 His notable work includes Service Production of Indian Films like Saaho, Tiger Zinda Hai, Ae Dil Hai Mushkil, and TV show Pardes Mein Hai Mera Dil in Austria.

 Early life and career

 Ishvinder was born and raised in Vienna, Austria.
-He began his career in the aviation industry working with Austrian Airlines and Lauda Air in Vienna.
-Since 2007 he lives in New Delhi, India.
-In 2009 he incorporated Robinville Intech Pvt Ltd which is currently headquartered in New Delhi.
-Under his guidance the firm ventured in tourism and film productions.
+He began his career in the aviation industry working with Austrian Airlines and Lauda Air in Vienna gaining early exposure to international operations and cross-cultural communication.
+Since 2007, he has lived in New Delhi, India.
+In 2009, he incorporated Robinville Intech Pvt Ltd (Robinville Art) which is currently headquartered in New Delhi.
+Under his guidance, the firm initially ventured in promoting Austrian and Central European tourism in India before expanding to film productions and entertainment.
 His other ventures include an advisory firm, Georgetown Advisory Partners.
 Ishvinder is an early investor in Bollyshake.com and serves as a guest lecturer in MCI Management Center Innsbruck.

-Film productions
+Film and TV Productions

 Ishvinder represents film commissions like Location Austria, Cine Tirol, Scandinavian Locations in India.
-Over the years has facilitated many Indian film & TV productions in Austria including Yash Raj Films, Dharma Productions, UV Creations, and Balaji Telefilms.
+Over the years has facilitated many Indian film & TV productions in Austria including Ae Dil Hai Mushkil, Tiger Zinda Hai, Saaho, Pardes Me Hai Mera Dil etc. for notable production houses such as Yash Raj Films, Dharma Productions, UV Creations, and Balaji Telefilms.

+Tourism and Cultural Diplomacy

+As the representative for Location Austria (Austrian Film Commission), Cine Tirol, and Innsbruck Tourism in India (2016–2023), Maddh’s efforts led to a dramatic increase in Indian tourist arrivals to Austria, with overnight stays more than doubling between 2015 and 2019.
+He organized high-level business and government delegations, such as the visit of India’s Transport Minister to Nordkette Railways, further strengthening Indo-Austrian partnerships in tourism and infrastructure.